 Part 65.2, indicates that for Civil proceedings against the Crown, a statement of claim should include a statement of the circumstances in respect of which the Crown liability is alleged and the Government department and officer of the Crown concerned with the stated allegation.
 Additionally, where the Defendant considers the statement of claim to be insufficient in stating the circumstances of the allegation, the defendant may apply to the claimant by notice for further and better statement containing such information as may be specified in the notice.
-Further, this part indicates that the time limited for the claimant to acknowledge service of the satisfied with the statement supplied in compliance with the notice or four days after the Court has, on the application of the claimant by interlocutory application served on the defendant not less than seven days before the return day, decided that no further information is reasonably required.
+Further, this part indicates that the time limited for the claimant to acknowledge service of the said notice does not expire until four days after the defendant has notified the claimant in writing that the defendant is satisfied with the statement supplied in compliance with the notice or four days after the Court has, on the application of the claimant by interlocutory application served on the defendant not less than seven days before the return day, decided that no further information is reasonably required.